Anvinodino/LegalBuddy/README.md

 It lets you upload multiple pdf-documents and then the llm model answers you question regarding the pdf-documents.
 Its use-case can be in Legal Tech.
 Lawyeers are working on many cases simultanously, so it is very hard to keep track the details of each case (eg.: Client asks how much is the granted compensation ruled by the court).
 The Lawyer can ask the client's question the RAG-Model.

-# What to find in this repo
+# What's in the repo?

 In the repo is the requirements.txt - file included, which you have to use in order to run the code in the main.py and rag_prototype.ipynb.
 The rag_prototype.ipynb is a notebook which explains all the code in a snippet briefly and the main.py covers all the code combined with a simple userinterface with Streamlit